 On this page

-Over the next 3 years the department will invest $250 million in our schools to refurbish or redevelop facilities to provide STEM learning hubs.
+From 2016 to 2018, the department will invest $250 million in our schools to refurbish or redevelop facilities to provide STEM learning hubs.

 This will make it easier and more attractive for students to develop skills in STEM (science, technology, engineering, mathematics).